-- Loosen the axle nut. - 2.
-Lift the rear wheel off the ground.
-(See page 7-28.) - Loosen the locknut, and then loosen the drive chain slack adjusting bolt on each side of the swingarm. - 4.
+- 1. Loosen the axle nut. - 2.
+Lift the rear wheel off the ground according to the procedure on page 7-27. - 3.
+Fully loosen the locknut, and then loosen the drive chain slack adjusting bolt on each side of the swingarm. - 4.
 Remove the axle nut and washer.